-Burning bush is a popular exotic landscape plant that can become invasive.
+Burning bush (Euonymus alatus) is a popular exotic landscape plant that can become invasive.

 - Burning bush is a shrub that is tolerant of sun to shade.